-Fig.3..
-Google Map of the Dibrugarh city (part), Assam, showing the location of the site of Naja kaouthia (Nk) at Bongalgaon.
+Fig.3 Google Map of Dibrugarh city (part), Assam, showing the location of the site of Naja kaouthia (Nk) at Bongalgaon.

 2.2.
 Monocled Cobra in Dibrugarh City :

-Dibrugarh city and nearby places can be called the home of Monocled Cobra (Naja kaouthia).
-There are nearly 50 records of Naja kaouthia individuals in this area from more than 45 (forty) localities.
-The records include personal observation, rescue records and information received with photographic evidences by the present author, snakes rescued by the Forest Range Office persons and other persons in the city and some nearby places in the district.
+Dibrugarh city and its nearby places can be called the home of Monocled Cobra (Naja kaouthia).
+There are nearly 50 records of this species in this area, representing more than 45 localities.
+The records are based on personal observations, rescue reports and photographic evidences, as well as, snakes rescued by personnel from the Forest Range Office and other individuals in the city and surrounding districts.

-The present author observed cluster of empty egg shells and hatchlings of Naja kaouthia on 22th and 23rd Aug.
-2023 at the residence of Rajib Jaiswal (27.479810N, 94.947180E in Bongalgaon area of Dibrugarh City, Dist.
-Dibrugarh, Assam (India).
-The microhabitat was network of rat holes under the cemented earthen floor in two rooms of the house with bamboo walls used by the family as living room.
-(Fig.3,4) The surroundings of the house include grass covered low land in the North, half constructed R.C.C. house and an open area in the south, the road and a residential house in the East and a forest pocket with bamboo plants in the west side.
+The present author recorded clusters of empty egg shells and hatchlings of Naja kaouthia on 22nd and 23rd August 2023 at the residence of Mr. Rajib Jaiswal (27.479810N, 94.947180E) in the Bongalgaon area of Dibrugarh City, District Dibrugarh, Assam, India).
+The microhabitat consisted of a network of rat holes beneath a cemented earthen floor in two rooms of the house with bamboo walls used by the family as living room.
+(Fig.3.4).
+The surroundings of the house included grass covered low land in the North, half-constructed RCC. house and an open area to the south, a road and a residential house to the East and a forest pocket with bamboo plants to the west.

 2.3.
 Field Observation:

-The present author was informed on the 6th October, 2023 that a Cobra snake is seen in the residence Rajib Jaiswal coming out of and entering through an opening of the floor of their living room.
-It was reported that, n the 22nd October, Cobra hatchlings were seen and the adult Cobra spitted poison on the hand of the house wife.
-On the same day afternoon a Cobra hatchling was captured by a member of the family.
-The present author, on request visited the house for rescue of the snakes and saw the openings of the rat holes in the broken floor used by the adult snake for entering and coming out.
-A 2nd hatchling was also rescued.
-Shaded skin of an adult snake was also found at the corner of a room.
-In the morning of the 23 rd.
-Oct.2023 the present author visited the site and was informed that three other Cobra hatchlings (3rd, 4th and 5th) escaped to the surroundings from the house.
-The family decided to break the cemented earthen floor to expose the rat holes for rescue of the adult snake and hatchlings (if any) and to repair the floor for safety.
-The present author advised the family to contact Forest Range Office, Dibrugarh, Assam for cooperation.
+On 6th October 2023, the present author was informed that a cobra snake had been seen at the residence of Mr. Jaiswal, entering and exiting through an opening in the living room floor.
+On 2nd October, hatchlings were observed and the adult cobra spat venom onto the hand of the house wife.
+Later that afternoon, a family member captured one hatchling.
+Upon request, the present author visited the site for snake rescue and observed several openings of rat holes in the damaged floor, which were being used by the adult snake to move in and out.
+A second hatchling was rescued during the visit.
+Shed skin from an adult cobra was also found in one corner of the room.
+On the morning of the 23rd October 2023, the present author was informed that three additional Cobra hatchlings (3rd, 4th and 5th) had escaped into the surroundings.
+The family decided to break the cemented earthen floor to expose the rat holes, rescue any remaining snakes, and hatchlings (if any) and to repair the floor for safety.
+The present author advised the family to contact Forest Range Office, Dibrugarh, Assam for assistance.